lsst/dp0-2_lsst_io/data-products-dp0-2/index.rst

     The center image is one tract quadrant, and the right image one hundredth the area of the tract quadrant.
 Patches are larger than the right image, as described in the DESC's paper:
     *"each tract is composed of 7 × 7 patches, and each patch is 4,100 × 4,100 pixels with a pixel scale of 0.2 arcsec"*.

-The first of the :ref:`DP0-2-Tutorials-Notebooks` demonstrates how to identify the tract and patch for a given coordinate, and retrieve and plot a coadd image.

-The `image display and manipulation tutorial <https://github.com/rubin-dp0/tutorial-notebooks/blob/main/03_Image_Display_and_Manipulation.ipynb>`_ demonstrates how to retrieve and display a coadd image, and to use its WCS and methods associated with the image to extract a cutout image zoomed in on a region of interest.
+**Difference Images**:
+A PVI which has had a template image subtracted from it.
+Template images are built from images obtained the previous year.
+Any source detected in a difference image represents the *time-variable* flux component of the astrophysical object.

 .. _DP0-2-Data-Products-DPDD-Catalogs:

 Catalogs
 --------

-Source detection, measurement, and characterization have been run on both the PVIs and coadds to generate catalog data for DP0.2 (see also :ref:`Data-Processing-Overview-Coadded-Catalogs`).
+Source detection, measurement, and characterization have been run on the PVIs, coadds, and difference images to generate catalog data.

 Catalog data are accessible with the :ref:`Data-Access-Analysis-Tools-TAP` via the Portal or Notebook Aspect, and with the Butler via the Notebook Aspect.
 Although this will not be the case for the Operations-era data releases, for DP0.2 the TAP and Butler table data are not named or organized the same way.
 Here we distinguish between the TAP- and Butler-accessible catalog data products.
-**The recommended catalog interface for DP0.2 is the TAP service.**

-**Schema:**
+**DP0.2 Table Schema:**
-A table's "schema" refers to the column names, units, and descriptions of the tabulated data.
+The column names, units, and descriptions of the DP0.2 table data are all available via the `DP0.2 schema browser <https://dm.lsst.org/sdm_schemas/browser/dp02.html>`_.
-Links to full or curated versions of the table schema (curated meaning limited to columns that will be of most use to most DP0 delegates) are provided in the tables below.
-A `DP0.2 schema browser <https://dm.lsst.org/sdm_schemas/browser/dp01.html>`_ is also available, thanks to the Rubin Data Management team.

 **Principal Columns:**
 For convenience, Rubin Observatory staff have identified the principal columns which are most likely to be useful.